xziyue/NachOS_w_CMake/README.md

 - On the remote server, navigate to ```/usr/local/nachos```, download the entire folder to your local computer
 - Copy the ```nachos``` folder into your ```/usr/local/``` folder (this has to be done with command line because it needs high privilege)
 - Change the ownership of the files, for example, you can use ```sudo chown -R <NAME OF YOUR ACCOUNT>:<NAME OF YOUR ACCOUNT> /usr/local/nachos ```
 - You can now open the folder in GUI, with the command ```xdg-open /usr/local/nachos```.
-The GUI allows us to modify file permission with ease, just right click the files (one can select multiple files) and select "Properties" in the context menu.
+The GUI allows us to modify file permission with ease.
+Just right click the files (one can select multiple files) and select "Properties" in the context menu.
 Tick "Allow executing file as program" in the "Permissions" tab.
 -  Add execute permission for the files without extension (i.e. excitable files) in:
 	- ```/usr/local/nachos/bin```
 	- ```/usr/local/nachos/decstation-ultrix/bin```